HERO-MDH/TinyML-Seminar-2025-MDU/README.md

-# TinyML-Seminar-2025-MDU
+# TinyML-Workshop-2025-MDU
+*Building Efficient AI for the Edge.*

-Seminar materials and hands-on notebooks for TinyML at Mälardalens universitet (2025 edition).
-The focus is on clear, practical demonstrations of pruning and quantization for edge deployment.
+Seminar materials and hands-on notebooks for TinyML Workshop at Mälardalens University (2025 edition).

 ## What’s inside

 - Notebooks
-	- `notebooks/TinyML_Pruning_Seminar.ipynb` — Visual introduction to pruning (unstructured vs structured) and an iterative pruning demo on MNIST using PyTorch.
+	- `notebooks/TinyML_Pruning.ipynb` — Visual introduction to pruning (unstructured vs structured) and an iterative pruning demo on MNIST using PyTorch.
-	- `notebooks/TinyML_Quantization_Seminar.ipynb` — Quantization concepts and practical workflow (seminar version).
+	- `notebooks/TinyML_Quantization.ipynb` — Quantization concepts and practical workflow.
-	- `notebooks/TinyML_Quantization_Full.ipynb` — Extended quantization notebook (full version).
 - Slides
 	- See `Slides/` for the seminar slide deck.